 -

-Site utilities (wet and dry), medium-voltage underground distribution and ductbank from substation tie-in to building pads, high-voltage transmission feeds including OPGW and ADSS installation, and the OSP / dark fiber backbone to the carrier MMR, plus testing and long-term maintenance on all of it.
+Site utilities (wet and dry), medium-voltage underground distribution and ductbank from substation tie-in to building pads, medium-voltage distribution and service-entrance work inside the building, cable tray and pathways, high-voltage transmission feeds including OPGW and ADSS installation, and the OSP and dark fiber backbone with terminations at the carrier MMR, plus testing and long-term maintenance on all of it.

 -